 The church shall make available life and vision insurance.

-Resignation – Should the Pastor resign from her/his duties she/he shall give a minimum of 30 days written notice to both the Board of Directors and the Bishop.
+Resignation – Should the Pastor resign from her/his duties she/he shall give a minimum of 30 days written notice to both the Board of Directors and the PCG Central Calf.
+District Bishop.

 Death – In case of clergy death, churches should provide salary, housing and all benefits to the spouse for two months.

-Termination - In the event that th removes the Pastor pursuant to the Bylaws of , employment may be terminated without notice.
+Termination - In the event that the PCG Central Calf.
+District removes the Pastor pursuant to the Bylaws of CCPCG, employment may be terminated without notice.

-Any dispute regarding this agreement will be heard by the Bishop or their designee who will make final determination.
+Any dispute regarding this agreement will be heard by the PCG Central Calf.
+District Bishop or their designee who will make final determination.

 The hours, salary and benefits will be negotiated and modified as part of the budgetary process of the church.
-All salary and benefits are to be paid by .
+All salary and benefits are to be paid by BCC .

 This contract shall remain in effect until the pastor resigns or is removed from office.
 The contract should be reviewed annually to see if any changes are needed.
 A failure to renew the contract does not constitute the dismissal of the Pastor.